-Irvin Yalom has powerfully influenced the development of existential-humanistic psychology and therapy as well; however, it is not clear that he would be properly classified as an existential-humanistic practitioner.
+Irvin Yalom has powerfully influenced the development of existential-humanistic psychology and therapy as well; however, it is not clear that he is properly classified as an existential-humanistic practitioner.
 In many ways, Yalom developed his own approach.
 Furthermore, Yalom (1980) did not see existential therapy as a stand-alone approach to therapy, which is different than most who align with the existential-humanistic tradition.
-Thus, while Yalom is a respected and influential figure in the existential-humanistic tradition and a extremely important contributor to existential psychology more broadly considered, I do not think it would be accurate to label him as part of the tradition.
+Thus, while Yalom is a respected and influential figure in the existential-humanistic tradition and a extremely important contributor to existential psychology more broadly considered, I do not think labeling him as part of the tradition would be accurate.

 Brief Summary of Existential-Humanistic Psychology

 It is difficult to provide a brief history of such a broad and complex tradition.
 Additionally, it is important to recognize that there are variations among those who identify as existential-humanistic.
 In the first chapter of Existential Psychology East-West, I advocated for a mosaic approach (Hoffman, 2009).
 In other words, people who identify as existential-humanistic tend to agree with many, though not all, of various tenets frequently associated with it.
 It would be very unexistential to require adherence to any ascribed set of principles.
 Furthermore, existential-humanistic scholars and practitioners may interpret each of the tenets differently.
 I would identify the major tenets of existential-humanistic psychology as including:

-- Existential-humanistic psychology seeks to be honest about the human condition, including the challenges, potentials, and limitations inherent.
+- Existential-humanistic psychology seeks to be honest about the human condition, including inherent challenges, potentials, and limitations.

 - Existential-humanistic psychology recognizes the individual, relational, and cultural aspects of being human and one’s identity, including the potentials and limitations.

-- Existential-humanistic psychology has an appreciation for the paradoxical nature of being human.
+- Existential-humanistic psychology appreciates the paradoxical nature of being human.

-- Existential-humanistic psychology has an appreciation for the existential givens, variously defined and understood.
+- Existential-humanistic psychology appreciates the existential givens, variously defined and understood.
 The existential givens include death/finiteness, freedom/responsibility, isolation/connection, meaning, and emotions/embodiment.
 The givens are sometimes viewed as universal challenges; however, I view them as universal issues that all people experience.
 They may or may not be perceived as a challenge.
 The response to the existential givens is influenced by personal and cultural aspects.
 Existential-humanistic psychology does not espouse that there is one correct way to respond to the givens.